nbogie/p5.neill-utils/README.md

 Removed type: module from package.json

 > If the package.json does not contain "type": "module", Vite will generate different file extensions for Node.js compatibility. .js will become .mjs and .cjs will become .js.

+###

+typescript configs

+-   tsconfig.json - the base config. used for type-checking and also extended by...
+-   tsconfig.dts.json - exclusively for generating .d.ts files.
+Extends tsconfig.json